jshprz/bepositive-api/README.md

 ## Setup Database
 1. PostgreSQL download: https://www.enterprisedb.com/downloads/postgres-postgresql-downloads (Download the version 13 of PostgreSQL)
 2. pgAdmin download: https://www.pgadmin.org/download/
-3. Setup PostgreSQL locally: https://www.postgresqltutorial.com/install-postgresql/ (For Windows)
+3. Setup PostgreSQL locally: https://www.postgresqltutorial.com/install-postgresql/ (For Windows) | https://www.digitalocean.com/community/tutorials/how-to-install-postgresql-on-ubuntu-20-04-quickstart (Linux)
+4. On the installed Postgresql, create a database for this application and make sure to put the right values within the environment variables file (No need to setup the tables and datas for the database because typeorm will sync the configs for it).
 ## Setup Repository Locally

+1. Create '.env' file in the root directory of this project.
+2. Copy and paste the content from '.env.example' to '.env' file, and then fill the right values for each of the variables inside that file.
-1. From the root directory, run this command: npm install.
+1. From the root directory, run this command: npm install
-2. Create an ormconfig.json file in the root directory of the project.
-3. Copy the content of the ormconfig.json.example, then paste it to ormconfig.json.
-Kindly input custom values within the line that includes "<>" inside ormconfig.json
+2. Build the application: npm run build
-4. Build and start the application: npm run start
+3. Start the application: npm run start

 ## Running a test